detroitnatif/LLM-V1/README.md

 # Predicting names using basic neural net - V3

 In this iteration, I introduced tensors to hold X (tensor containing all bigrams) and Y (tensor containing the letter which follows) and used One Hot Encodings to mulitply them into a rudimentary Linear layer, which I then was able to sample to create "Fake" names.
-Example output:
+Example output from 500 forward passes, with a loss of 2.46 and no optimization of hyper-parameters.

 - rie.
 - harimivo.